Article

 Regularly audit and clean your data to eliminate duplicates and resolve inconsistencies.

-Creating a unified customer view enables consistent messaging across all channels, personalized experiences, more accurate customer segmentation analysis, and more efficient customer service.
+Creating a 360 customer view enables consistent messaging across all channels, personalized experiences, more accurate customer segmentation analysis, and more efficient customer service.
+By combining unified customer data with omnichannel analytics, businesses can gain deeper insights into customer interactions across every touchpoint and make more informed, data-driven decisions.

 By incorporating artificial intelligence (AI) into your CDM strategy, you can automate complex processes, uncover hidden patterns, and make better decisions based on actionable insights.